Signs You Might Need a Root Canal

 An important question to consider when you have an infected tooth is whether you should have a root canal or have the tooth removed and have a dental implant placed.
 The choice really depends on the condition of your tooth.

-If your tooth can be restored, that is generally best.
+If we can restore your tooth, that is generally best.
 Root canals and dental implants have similar success rates, both in the short-term and the long-term.
 If you have a root canal first, you will likely get decades of life out of it.
 Then when it fails, you can have it replaced with a dental implant.

-On the other hand, if your tooth is in poor condition, it’s best to remove it to avoid potential future infections or damage that could be caused by a failing tooth.
+On the other hand, if your tooth is in poor condition, it’s best to remove it to avoid potential future infections or damage caused by a failing tooth.

 The only way to know for sure is to talk to a dentist who can evaluate the condition of your tooth.
-For a consultation about a root canal in Orange County, please call (949) 551-5902 or email Rice Dentistry in Irvine.
+For a consultation, please call Rice Dentistry in Irvine at (949) 551-5902 to schedule a consultation today.